 After doing some digging, I found out what the soup was called and it’s actually a Greek soup called avgolemono.
 The Greek side makes sense as my grandma is Italian and my grandfather was Albanian which is close to Greece.
-And yes I already foresee myself making this classic soup recipe and sharing it with you soon because it is quite honestly the best soup I’ve ever had.
+I already foresee myself making this classic soup recipe and sharing it soon because it’s one of my faves.
 Yup, better than chicken noodle.
 We never had it with rice or chicken though, we just had it with noodles.

 If you want to check out more recipes of mine and learn how to meal prep, be sure to download my FREE guide below!

 This vegan cauliflower soup is obviously big on one main ingredient- cauliflower.
-Cauliflower is definitely having its moment, from being the crust in pizza (and even making an appearance in mainstream takeout pizza spots), gnocchi (thank you Trader Joe’s) and even in smoothies.
+Cauliflower is definitely having its moment, from being the crust in pizza, gnocchi (thank you Trader Joe’s) and even in smoothies.
 But cauliflower definitely deserves it.
 As part of the cruciferous vegetable family, it actually developed from cabbage and is thought to originate in ancient Asia.
 And because it is part of that family it also has some unique compounds that may help prevent cancer.
 These compounds appear to stop enzymes from activating cancer-causing agents in the body and they increase the activity of enzymes that disable and eliminate carcinogens (Michael Murray, “Healing Foods”).

 For this vegan cauliflower soup, I used purple cauliflower because I wanted it to be visually appealing.
 Beyond just the visuals though, purple cauliflower also has some unique attributes.
 That lovely purple hue comes from the antioxidant called anthocyanin which is also found in red cabbage and red wine (!!).
 Anthocyanins are a group of flavonoid compounds that fulfill important biological functions in protecting plants against various biotic and abiotic stresses.
 What is really interesting about anthocyanins is the impact it can have on your health due to its anti-inflammatory and antioxidant power.
 Due to their ability to activate detoxifying enzymes, anthocyanins have also shown remarkable anti-cancer properties, including preventing cancer cell proliferation, inducing cancer-cell death, and inhibiting the formation of blood vessels that promote tumor growth.